-Note: If you are currently out of work, do not put your employment status in your headline.
-A headline that identifies you as “Unemployed” or “Seeking new opportunities” looks desperate.
+If you are between jobs, do not put your employment status in your headline.
+We all know that “seeking new opportunities” is business-speak for “out-of-work”.
+It looks desperate.
 Focus on your skills and abilities.

 4. A Great LinkedIn Profile Has An Impactful “About” Section

 The “About” section is the best place to showcase who you are and what you bring to the table.
 Leaving this section blank or casually throwing some sentences into the space will do you a disservice in the long run.

 There are countless online articles offering advice and examples.
 Google “how to make a LinkedIn summary” and spend some time exploring creative ideas.

 Remember that your summary also tells visitors about your communication skills.
 So make sure it’s structurally well-written.
 Nothing creates a worse first impression than spelling errors and sloppy punctuation.

 Focus on making sure the first two lines are compelling – and can stand on their own.
 When someone looks at your profile, these two lines will be all that they see, unless they click “see more”.